 The leading specialist in the field of ophthalmology

-Established in 1874, The Rotterdam Eye Hospital is now a Center of Excellence and the leading specialist in the field of ophthalmology in The Netherlands.
+Established in 1874, The Rotterdam Eye Hospital is the leading specialist in the field of ophthalmology in The Netherlands.
 We aim to achieve medical excellence, establish and maintain high quality business operations and take a specific approach to the patient.
-The focus of this approach is rooted in our philosophy to reduce patient anxiety.

 We assess the quality of our care according to applicable standards as part of both internal and external audits.
 The qualitative aspects of our organisation and the work we do are assessed by the Dutch Institute for Accreditation in Healthcare (NIAZ).
 We also carry out patient satisfaction surveys on a regular basis, logging and analysing all emerging complaints and suggestions.

 The Rotterdam Eye Hospital has the highest rate of referrals in the Netherlands.
 We receive excellent scores in the field of patient satisfaction.
 Moreover, we have won various awards from leading institutes for our innovation, patient safety, conduct of business and design.